mpfl/mpfl.github.io/_posts/2024-06-23-homeward-bound.md

 So let's say we can build a straight-ish train track that tunnels through mountains, minimising climbs, and is 4,000km long.
 The fastest high speed trains in China are operated at 350km/h, so it could do that in 11 hours if we're not stopping anywhere on the way.
 We also need to maintain that speed the whole time.
+I think that's fine for a sleeper train.

 Cost of construction and maintenance aside, I think the biggest barrier to a high speed rail link like that is actually wildlife.
 Hitting a wombat at that speed could be catastrophic!